UK Inflation increases to 2.6%

 Will inflation go up or down?

-The Bank of England still think the rate is moving towards its 2% target, but the measures announced in the Budget look set to slow that down.
+The Bank of England still think the rate will stabilise around its 2% target, but the measures announced in the Budget look set to slow that down.

-So though we’ve seen a reversal in direction (up rather than down) this month, it doesn’t mean it’ll keep increasing to those scary double digit rates of two years ago.
+So though we’ve seen a reversal in direction (up rather than down) in the last few months, it doesn’t mean it’ll keep increasing to those scary double digit rates of two years ago.
 What’s more likely is for the rate to stay around this, up or down a little, each month.

 What does it mean for the base rate of interest?